Today20092/mace/content/_index.md

 <div class="container-fluid">
     <div class="justify-content-center row">
         <div class="col col-auto col-lg-7 px-0">
             <p class="lead text-center">MACE pre-workout will be ready as fast as you can make it!
-We are currently taking pre-orders with a one time discount & limited edition sticker for our early supporters.</p>
+We are currently taking pre-orders with a one time discount & <strong>limited edition</strong> sticker for our early supporters.</p>
         </div>
     </div>
 </div>